muratgozel/event-emitter-object/README.md

-# Javascript Event Listener Object
+# Javascript Event Emitter Object

 A simple event emitter object that you can plug into your javascript libraries.